Adam Abdul-Jabbar, Kareem’s Son, Accused of Stabbing Neighbor

-Adam Abdul-Jabbar, the son of Kareem Abdul-Jabbar, has been arrested and accused of stabbing a neighbor multiple times.
-According to records obtained by TMZ sports, Abdul-Jabbar was booked on one count of assault with a deadly weapon.
+Adam Abdul-Jabbar, the son of NBA great Kareem Abdul-Jabbar, has been arrested and accused of stabbing a neighbor multiple times.
+According to records obtained by TMZ Sports, Adam Abdul-Jabbar was booked on one count of assault with a deadly weapon.
 He has since been released from custody.

 The Abdul-Jabbar family has not spoken publicly about the event yet.